abhishek-kumar-code/Redfish_Public/Specification.md

 </edmx:Reference>
 ~~~

-The service metadata shall include an entity container that defines the top level Resources and Resource Collections.
+The service metadata shall include an entity container that defines the top level resources and Resource Collections.
 This entity container shall extend the ServiceContainer defined in the ServiceRoot.v1_0_0 schema and may include additional Resources.

 ~~~xml
 <edmx:DataServices>